 - It is not guaranteed that you will be approved for the start date you request.
 Your approved start date will appear on your EAD card and may be later than your requested start date, depending on when you apply for OPT and how long it takes USCIS to approve it.
 Please note that you may not begin working until your approved EAD start date, regardless of the requested date on your I-20.

 - Do you have travel plans?
 If you plan to travel, especially internationally, you may not want to select a start date during this time.

 - If you have a job offer, discuss with your employer an appropriate start date based on when you have applied for your OPT (consider the 90+ day processing time).

 - If you don't have a job offer, you should consider where you are in your job search and when jobs typically start in your field and make your best estimate of when you'd like to begin working.

 - Days of unemployment only begin after the approved start date listed on your EAD.

 - Weigh the pros and cons of an early vs. late start date.
-If you choose an earlier start date, you may be able to begin your employerment earlier, BUT if you don't find a job you will begin accruing unemployment days sooner.
-If you choose a later starting date, your unemployment days would begin accruing later, BUT you'd have to wait longer to be able to begin employment.
+If you choose an earlier start date, you may be able to begin your employerment earlier, BUT if you don't find a job, you will begin accruing unemployment days sooner.
+If you choose a later start date, your unemployment days will begin accruing later, BUT you'll have to wait longer to begin employment.